Putin wants 'unfriendly countries' to pay rubles for gas

 “The hope that demanding payment in rubles will increase demand for the currency and thereby prop up its value," Prasad added, "is also a false hope given all the downward pressures on the currency.’’

-Neil Shearing, group chief economist at Capital Economics, said: “It’s not an obvious move to me, since the (Russian) economy needs a supply of foreign currency in order to pay for imports — and energy is one of the few sources left."7 Tech Stocks That Will Lead the Way in 2022
+Neil Shearing, group chief economist at Capital Economics, said: “It’s not an obvious move to me, since the (Russian) economy needs a supply of foreign currency in order to pay for imports — and energy is one of the few sources left.”

+German Economy Minister Robert Habeck accused Putin of breaking contracts with the move, German news agency dpa reported.
+Habeck said Wednesday in Berlin that the German government would discuss the matter with European partners.

+Habeck said Putin’s announcement shows once again that Russia is not a stable partner, dpa reported.

 .